Threat Model — infrabroker¶

 The guardrail subject is the authenticated broker CN (the mTLS client

 certificate).
-The client-supplied end_user only qualifies the subject
+For guardrail keying, the client-supplied end_user only

-ignored, so a client cannot reset baselines or rate limits by rotating it
+limits, so a client cannot reset them by rotating it (fixed in v1.12.6);

-(fixed in v1.12.6).
-The residual gap is narrower: a trusted forwarder that is
+the residual guardrail gap is a trusted forwarder that is itself compromised

 In enforce, a novel host/command is not learned while it is pending approval;